Why are we in Berlin?

 Built on the site of an 18th century city gate, today cyclists and horse carriages, cars and pedestrians jostle for a photo opportunity with this iconic Berlin landmark.

-Towering over Berlin in Alexanderplatz, formerly the main commercial hub of East Berlin, is a 368 metre high TV tower.
+A 368 metre high TV tower looms over Berlin in Alexanderplatz, formerly the main commercial hub of East Berlin.

-Built in 1969 to demonstrate the engineering prowress of the GDR, it remains the tallest structure in Berlin.
+The tower was built in 1969 to demonstrate the engineering prowress of the GDR.
+It remains the tallest structure in Berlin.
 For a small charge you can travel to the top of the dome to take in the views over the city.

 Here you will also find the famous “World Clock”, which tells the current time in every major city of the world.